salvatore-dimartino/LaTazza/templates/DesignDocumentTemplate.md

 The Database stores transactions only, its only purpose is to produce reports. <br>
 As parallelization is not needed, 1 thread only is sufficient.

-From the first line of code of the .java files, it is easy to recognise the structure of the UML Diagram.
+By importing the LaTazza project into Eclipse and inspecting the packages, and by looking at the first lines of code of the .java files as well, we recognized the following structure:

 ```plantuml
 @startuml